SDF · Applied Scenario

 How SDF predicts collapse

 Collapse patterns are filtered through four structural dimensions.
-The goal is not a perfect tooth — it’s long-term stability.
+The goal is not a perfect tooth.
+It’s long-term stability.

 Structure